 If your traffic court hearing falls within a critical time for your insurance (e.g., right before your policy is up for renewal), you may wish to obtain a continuance to delay the hearing until after you have renewed your policy.
 While insurance companies do not always verify driving records before renewing policies, they frequently do.
 Thus, delaying the court hearing until after renewal can give you a reprieve on any increase in your premiums that would follow from conviction.

 While you have a right to appeal a conviction from a formal hearing, following a de novo appeal or where that option is not available, the technical process of perfecting an appeal can be onerous the first time a person attempts an appeal.
-Also, it is very difficult to prevail on appeal, as the presumption is ordinarily that any reasonable inference of fact is to be made in favor of the appellee (in this case, the prosecution) - after the initial conviction, there is no presumption of innocence.
-If you wish to appeal, it makes sense to consult with an attorney about the viability of the appeal and the technical process involved.
+Also, it is very difficult to prevail on appeal, as the presumption is ordinarily that any reasonable inference of fact is to be made in favor of the appellee (in the case of a traffic ticket, the prosecution) - after the initial conviction, there is no presumption of innocence.
+If you want to pursue additional appeals, it makes sense to consult with an attorney about the viability of the appeal and the technical process involved.